How to decode OSM PBF headers in Python Jump to heading

 else:

-raise ValueError("Blob contains no recognized compression or raw payload")
+raise ValueError("Blob has no recognized compression or raw payload")

 header_block = osmformat_pb2.HeaderBlock()